Important Change to Data Usage for Research and Development

 This data extraction will commence from 31st July 2022.

 NHS Digital will not collect patients’ names or addresses.
 Any other data that could directly identify patients (such as NHS Number, date of birth, full postcode) is replaced with unique codes which are produced by de-identification software before the data is shared with NHS Digital.
 This process is called pseudonymisation and means that patients will not be identified directly in the data.

 More information can by found here: Link to NHS Digital General Practice Data for Planning and Research (GPDPR)

-If you wish to opt out of having your data used for this purpose please download and complete the form below and drop it into the practice or email it back to us (email@example.com).
+If you wish to opt out of having your data used for this purpose please go to this link: Make your choice

 How we use your medical records